sunfishcode/basic-text/docs/NFC.md

 or are caused by bugs or missing features in fonts or Unicode implementations.

-There is also a difference in priorities; [Basic Text] is all about building the foundations of a platform for the future, while the W3C is concerned about helping users use the Web today, so this format is more inclined to accept problems if they are believed to merely be limitations of today's environments that can be fixed.
+There is also a difference in priorities; [Basic Text] is all about building the foundations of a platform for the future, while the W3C's recommendation is about helping users use the Web today.
+Consequently, Basic Text is more inclined to accept problems if they are believed to merely be limitations of today's environments that can be fixed.

 [Restricted Text]: RestrictedText.md
 [Basic Text]: BasicText.md